michlam/exam-day/README.md

 # Exam Day
-A basic visual novel to learn Godot and Dialogic.
+You have one exam remaining before you can enjoy your sweet summer freedom.
+Go through the life of the protagonist on their exam day in this basic visual novel to learn Godot and Dialogic.

 ## Planned Features
 There are a few features that I hope to implement: